AsukaCHikaru/blog-v5/contents/about/about-page.md

 - I was president of Literature Club in university
 - My favorite English word is "irrelevant"
 - I have my own annual music awards since 2009
+- All of my side projects are named after League of Legends champions
 # About this site
 I built this site to serve as:
 - a personal archive; a digital time capsule for me to revisit my past self